On Completeness-aware Concept-Based Explanations in Deep Neural Networks: Experiments

 \paragraph{Appending discovered concepts:} We perform an additional experiment where we randomly append 5 nearest neighbors (out of 500-nearest neighbors) of each concept to the end of all testing instances for further validation of the usefulness of the discovered concepts.
 For example, we may add ``wasting my time with a comment but this movie'' along with 4 other nearest neighbors of concept 1 to the end of a testing sentence.
-The original average prediction score for the testing sentences is 0.516, and the average prediction score after randomly appending 5 nearest neighbors of each concept becomes 0.103, 0.364, 0.594, 0.678 for concept 1, 2, 3, 4, which suggests that the concept score is highly related to the how the model makes prediction and may be used to manipulate the prediction.
+The original average prediction score for the testing sentences is 0.516, and the average prediction score after randomly appending 5 nearest neighbors of each concept becomes 0.103, 0.364, 0.594, 0.678 for concept 1, 2, 3, 4.
+As a controlled experiment, we appended 5 random sentences to the testing sentences, and the average prediction score is 0.498.
+This suggests that the concept score is highly related to the how the model makes prediction and may be used to manipulate the prediction.
 We note that while concept 1 contains stronger and more direct negative words than concept 2, concept 2 has a higher conceptSHAP value than concept 1.
 We hypothesize this is due to the fact that concept 2 may better detect weak negative sentences that may be difficult to be explained by concept 1, and thus may contribute more to the completeness score.